-Under Population Health Management (PHM) and in line with CalAIM, the Alliance is accountable for providing strengthened Transitional Care Services (TCS) to all members, across all settings and delivery systems.
-Members are supported from discharge planning until they have been successfully connected to all needed services and supports.
-This is accomplished by ensuring that a single point of contact can assist members throughout their transition and ensure all required services are complete.
+Under Population Health Management (PHM) and in line with CalAIM, the Alliance is accountable for providing strengthened Transitional Care Services (TCS) beginning on Sunday, January 1, 2023, for high risk members.
+Services will be fully implemented for all members by Monday, January 1, 2024,to all members, across all settings and delivery systems, ensuring Members are supported from discharge planning until they have been successfully connected to all needed services and supports.
+This is accomplished by ensuring that a single point of contact, herein referred to as a care manager, can assist members throughout their transition and ensure all required services are complete.